Bangladesh Air Force: Establishment of UAV manufacturing and assembly plant

-Delays on multi role combat aircraft procurement
+Delays in multi-role combat aircraft procurement

-On 2 March 2017, Sheikh Hasina led previous Bangladesh government floated a closed tender for eight fighters.
-The tender issued by Directorate General of Defence Purchase (DGDP) was controversial from the beginning as opposition Bangladesh Nationalist Party accused government Awami League of using Indian funding to buy obsolete aircraft from Russia.
-MiG-35 was one of the contenders, along with Sukhoi Su-30 fighter with European origin AESA radar.
+On 2 March 2017, the Sheikh Hasina-led government floated a closed tender for eight fighters.
+The tender issued by the Directorate General of Defence Purchase (DGDP) was controversial from the beginning, as the opposition Bangladesh Nationalist Party accused the governing Awami League of using Indian funding to buy obsolete aircraft from Russia.
+The MiG-35 was one of the contenders, along with the Sukhoi Su-30 fighter with European-origin AESA radar.
 The Bangladesh government allocated almost $400 million for the procurement.
 Russia has negotiated with Bangladesh for a year for the sale of MiG-35.
-Bangladesh government has terminated the tender due to funding shortage, order placement for Su-30 by Myanmar Air Force in 2018, and lack of interest by Russia's manufacturer to integrate European AESA radar into MIL-STD-1553 bus of the MiG-35 or the Su-30.
+The Bangladesh government has terminated the tender due to a funding shortage, and for the Su-30 order placement by the Myanmar Air Force in 2018.
 Italian Elettronica SPA is also unable to work with any Russian company to fulfill Bangladesh's requirements due to international sanctions on Russia.
 In the third Bangladesh-UK strategic dialogue held in May 2019, the two countries desired to further strengthen the defence ties between them.
 The United Kingdom expressed its readiness to support Bangladesh with the procurement of high-calibre multi-role combat aircraft alongside other modernisation programmes.

-In January 2020, Anisul Huq, the previous minister responsible for defence affairs in the parliament at that time, told the parliament that the process is ongoing to procure 16 multirole combat aircraft, eight attack helicopters, three VVIP helicopters, two air defence radar units, 24 primary trainer aircraft, two light aircraft, one K-8W simulator, four MRAP vehicles, one AW-119 simulator, 2 counter drone surveillance radar system and one mobile ATC tower and a life extension and upgrade of its MiG-29 aircraft.
+In January 2020, Anisul Huq, the previous minister responsible for defence affairs in the parliament at that time, told the parliament that the process is ongoing to procure 16 multirole combat aircraft, eight attack helicopters, three VVIP helicopters, two air defence radar units, 24 primary trainer aircraft, two light aircraft, one K-8W simulator, four MRAP vehicles, one AW-119 simulator, two counter drone surveillance radar systems, and one mobile ATC tower, and a life extension and upgrade of its MiG-29 aircraft.

-In 2021, Bangladesh Air Force requested the Bangladesh Government to earmark around 25,200-crores taka (2.5 billion euro) for 16 Western-origin multirole fighter jets.
-In order to sign the agreement and for the first installment council, the Bangladesh Air Force requested the allocation of 6,300-crores taka for the 2021–22 financial year.
+In 2021, the Bangladesh Air Force requested the Bangladesh Government to earmark around 25,200-crore taka (2.5 billion euros) for 16 Western-origin multirole fighter jets.
+In order to sign the agreement and for the first installment council, the Bangladesh Air Force requested the allocation of 6,300-crore taka for the 2021–22 financial year.
 In 2021, Eurofighter World Magazine reported Bangladesh as a potential customer for the Eurofighter Typhoon.
 However, even after the announcement, the previous government did not order multirole combat aircraft or attack helicopters in the next three years.
-The government collapsed and Sheikh Hasina fled to India on 5 August 2024 due to the July Revolution in Bangladesh.
+The government collapsed, and Sheikh Hasina fled to India on 5 August 2024 due to the July Revolution in Bangladesh.